YeeSheow-Chow/P.E.I.C---SMART-INDOOR-SYSTEM/README.md

 ## Author

-Developed as a graduation project / research prototype.
+Developed as a graduation project.
 Thanks for reading and checking out this work! 🌱